 That’s a nice and happy ending story.
 But what’s even nicer it’s what Dumbo can show us from a personal development perspective.

-1. Your Biggest Flaw Can Become Your Bigger Asset
+1. Your Biggest Flaw Can Become Your Greatest Asset

-Dumbo’s huge ears made him a fantastic elephant, but only when it realized it can fly using them.
-Until that specific moment, those ears were only dragging it down, making it unhappy and frustrated because it was different.
+Dumbo’s huge ears made him a fantastic elephant, but only when he realized he can fly using them.
+Until that specific moment, those ears were only dragging him down, making him unhappy and frustrated because he was different.
 But different is good, different means you’re unique.

 Don’t hunt for things that makes you identical with other people, assess what’s unique and different in you.
 It might be frustrating in the beginning because you can be rejected.
 But that’s the only way you can contribute: by what’s unique in you.